 Duo is even available on iOS, so you can keep in touch with your iPhone-toting friends without having to buy an Apple device for Facetime access.
 And it even has the same 32 person limit as Facetime, so they don't have much of an excuse to stay away.

 Gamers already know Discord as a great resource for connecting with their friends over text, but did you know Discord supports video chat, too?
 Additionally, because it allows for streaming in the app itself, it's a great way to play some games with friends, by streaming one user's screen content to the rest of the group.

-In fact, the Tom's Guide staff has done exactly that multiple times during the quarantine, with one user sharing Quiplash from their PC's display to the rest of us playing along by phone.
+In fact, the Tom's Guide staff did exactly that multiple times during the COVID lockdowns, with one user sharing Quiplash from their PC's display to the rest of us playing along by phone.
 Thankfully, Discord has even gone so far as to raise its Go Live built-in streaming service from a maximum of 10 people to 50 people temporarily.

 It's no surprise that FaceTime should appear on this list of the best video chat apps.
 Apple's software wasn't the first in video chatting, but it was the one that started it all for mobile users, and led the industry toward making video chat easier and more accessible.

-Just tap the little video camera icon in the upper-right corner of the screen, and you'll start a call with either that individual or chat group.
-And just like Skype, up to 50 people can be present on a Facebook Messenger video call at the same time — a good sight greater than the maximum 32 video chatters that Apple's Group FaceTime supports.
-Plus, even while you video chat, you can still use Facebook Messenger's myriad other functions, like sending chat messages, stickers and so on.
+Just tap the little video camera icon in the upper-right corner of the screen, and you can start a call with an individual or chat group.
+And just like Skype, up to 50 people can be present on a Facebook Messenger video call at the same time — a good sight greater than the maximum 32 video chatters supported by Apple's FaceTime and Google Duo.

 How to choose the best video chat app for you

 But if you want to know where to start, the best advice is to take stock of what you need this app for.
-If you're just looking to chat on your phone alone, Duo, FaceTime and Facebook Messenger will suffice.
+If you're just looking to chat on your phone alone, Duo, FaceTime or one of Facebook's offerings will suffice.